Scott Tixier is a French-American violinist, composer, and professor rooted in jazz improvisation,

 and was featured as a soloist in Batiste’s American Symphony at Carnegie Hall, documented in the Netflix film.

-her international recital tour.
+on her international recital tour.
 His solo album Bonfire (Tixland LLC, 2025), a fully improvised work for violin recorded in a single take,

-has been described as both raw and transcendent.
+raw and transcendent.

 Tixier has performed at major venues including Carnegie Hall, Madison Square Garden,

-Jazz at Lincoln Center, and the Paris Philharmonie, and has appeared on programs such
+Radio City Music Hall, Jazz at Lincoln Center, the Apollo Theater, and the Paris Philharmonie,

-as The Tonight Show Starring Jimmy Fallon, Saturday Night Live, and The Late Show with Stephen Colbert.
-His recordings have been recognized by DownBeat and JazzTimes.
+and has appeared on programs such as The Tonight Show Starring Jimmy Fallon, Saturday Night Live, and The Late Show with Stephen Colbert.
+His recordings have been recognized by DownBeat and JazzTimes, with Cosmic Adventure named among the Best Albums of the Year.

-University, and the Manhattan School of Music.
+College, Princeton University, the Manhattan School of Music, and internationally.